Kermalis/SudokuSolver/README.md

 Once design is done, of course, there will be no candidates showing, as every cell will be filled (assuming the input puzzle is valid and has human-solvable steps).

+Big thanks to http://www.sudokuwiki.org for providing a lot of information on tough Sudoku techniques.

 ## To Do

 1. Maybe lower the framework version